Stoccoin-Official/Stoccoin-Website/README.md

 If you're interested in working on any of these issues, please let us know by submitting a pull request or reaching out to us.

-## License

-This project is licensed under the Affero General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.

 ## Connect With Us
 <p align="left">